-Today, we’re going to explore this new law, defining what it means, and then discussing whether this is a rule that other states and countries are going to follow, giving you a clear idea of what this all means in the future.
+Today, we’re going to explore this new law, define what it means, and then discuss whether this is a rule that other states and countries are going to follow, giving you a clear idea of what this all means in the future.

 What is the Law?

-This can include anything from in-home smart thermostats, assistant devices such as Google Home or the Amazon Alexa, and smart home security cameras.
+This includes in-home smart thermostats, assistant devices such as Google Home or Amazon Alexa, and smart home security cameras.

-As of the turn of the decade, California declared a law that states that these devices must come with a reasonable standard of security that protects user’s data from being misused or inappropriately access by those this malicious intent.
+As of the turn of the decade, California declared a law that states that these devices must come with a reasonable standard of security that protects users’ data from being misused or inappropriately accessed by those with this malicious intent.

 What’s to stop hackers from being able to monitor your internet traffic to see what data these devices are sending to the official servers of the services to gain your private information then?